-Bechtel (2015) relates patient health to patient centred care and according to the research, maximum patient healthcare and satisfaction is achieved if health providers' skills meets patients' health treatment with patient centred care requirements.
+Bechtel explained further in the research "If you build it, will they come?
+Designing truly patient-centred health care".
+The research relates patient health to patient centred care and according to the research, maximum patient healthcare and satisfaction is achieved if health providers' skills meets patients' health treatment with patient centred care requirements.
 According to the studies, attributes such as "active engagement of patients, 'Whole-person' care, coordination and communication, patient support and empowerment " define proper patient care and ensures sustainability of patient health and safety.
 High quality of patient healthcare offered by healthcare providers determine their skills.
-These skills are seen in communication, team-effort, awareness creation, providing solution to problems, making effective and strategic decisions (Ahmed et al., 2014).
+These skills are seen in communication, teameffort, awareness creation, providing solution to problems, making effective and strategic decisions (Ahmed et al., 2014).
 These required skills could be seen in some aspects as technical and non-technical skills.
 The aspect of non-technical skills required in caring for patients' health is rarely seen in most healthcare providers these days and therefore must be considered as major area for improvement (Gordon et al., 2012).
 As part of the training as a professional nurse, emphases are placed on patients' healthcare and safety as a major component and an important area that much attention should be provided as a nurse.
 In some hospitals, it is a requirement for healthcare providers to be responsible for their accomplishment or mistakes.
 It is therefore expected that healthcare providers such as nurses should be able to use their professional skills to make effective decisions that best suits their patients.
 Some literature review has shown that most nurses lack drug calculation skills and other non-technical skills even though physicians were a bit reliable in this sense therefore nurses need improvement to fill that gap (Gordon et al., 2013).